Menu

 The chromoly fork steerer and high-tensile steel bars offer excellent strength and control, while the sealed integrated headset and mid-bottom bracket ensure a smooth, low-maintenance ride.

-Equipped with Cult’s signature 18 x 2.30” X Vans tires on lightweight alloy rims, this bike delivers great grip and durability on any surface.
+Equipped with Cult’s signature 18 x 2.30” Vans tires on lightweight alloy rims, this bike delivers great grip and durability on any surface.

 The 3-piece chromoly cranks, 9T sealed rear cassette, and responsive U-brake provide reliable performance.